vpoulailleau/boxaro/README.md

 ## Connections

-The list of connections is provided in a "connections" section.
+The list of connections is provided in a `connections` section.
 Each connection mentions the full paths to elements:
 ```
 connections
     my_first_box.A -> my_first_box.another_box